 Obtain informed consent

 In general, the consent should satisfy federal requirements under 21 CFR 50.
+A waiver of an IRB review does not apply to an informed consent.

 You can edit this sample informed consent form as needed.